Miami-Dade College Logo

 Catalog Description:

 This is the first required general core course in college-level writing.
-Students will compose essays and other works using various methods of development.
+The students will learn to compose essays and other works using various methods of development.
+This course fulfills the Gordon Rule requirement and must be completed with a grade of "C" or better.

-Course Competencies
+Course Competencies:

-Competency 1 The student will produce writing by
+The student will produce writing by:

-a. choosing and limiting a subject that can be sufficiently developed within a given
+a. choosing and limiting a subject that can be sufficiently developed within a given time, for a specific purpose and audience.

 b. developing and refining pre-writing and planning skills.